rockstor/rockstor-doc/contribute_documentation.rst

 ======================================

 Steps for contributing to **rockstor-doc** repo are similar to contributing to **rockstor-core**, as we follow the same fork and pull request model.
-We’ll assume you have basic proficiency with Git and are familiar with using a texteditor or IDE of your choice.
+We'll assume you have basic proficiency with Git and are familiar with using a text editor or IDE of your choice.
 Emacs, Vim, Eclipse and PyCharm are some recommendations.
 Or you may be able to use an online such as https://livesphinx.herokuapp.com/.
-We’ll further assume that you have your laptop ready with git and an editor installed.
+We'll further assume that you have your laptop ready with git and an editor installed.
 Since we rely on github services, you need to create a profile on github.com.